graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 We are creating a new class `GraphQLDataFetchers` which contains a sample list of books and authors.

-The full implementation looks like that and we will look at it in detail:
+The full implementation looks like this which we will look at it in detail soon:

 {{< highlight java "linenos=table" >}}